-The decrease in restricted assets is related to capital asset additions, and debt service activity in the current year.
+The decrease in restricted assets is related to debt service activity in the current year.

 The decrease in non-current liabilities is related to the current year principal payments.

 The decrease in net position is the result of expenses exceeding revenues in the current year.